khagedorn/refactoring-to-feature-dojo/README.md

  * withdraw 8.30
  * balance

-There are some tests in place, but don't trust on them to cover everything :)
+There are some tests in place, but maybe you shouldn't trust them too much :)

 The Features
 ------------